Jack-0-0/Pneumonia-Detection/README.md

 This model aims to predict the presence of Pneumonia in an X-ray image.
 It will predict either No Pneumonia, Pneumonia (Virus) or Pneumonia (Bacteria).

-The model can be accessed at: https://pneu.onrender.com/ where test images can be uploaded.

 ### Example scans
 The examples below are scans that the model has not seen before.